Frequently Asked Questions

 Once you've identified these areas, KEDEHub can guide you on what needs to change in your organization to uncover and activate this untapped potential.
 As a result, you'll see an increase in your organization's efficiency, and consequently, its productivity.

-You might be wondering how to find out the missing information for an organization?
-For detailed steps on how to do this for a software development project, you can read this article.
+For detailed steps on how to reduce the missing information for a software development project, you can read this article.
+It provides a wealth of information on ways to improve, from people, culture to engineering practices... what works and not.
 Here is another article presenting the general approach.

 Does the length of the program affect KEDE?

-Long Answer: For detailed explanation, please read this article.
+Long Answer: For a detailed explanation, please read this article.

 How will auto-generated code affect KEDE calculation?